 Your child will usually need to sleep the night with the sensors in place, either on a hospital ward or special sleep unit or, in rare cases at home.
 An audio and video recording of their sleep will usually take place at the same time.

 You stay with your child throughout the process - both to support your child and help staff keep the sensors in place.

 While polysomnography doesn't hurt, some children find the sensors uncomfortable and young children may find them distressing.
 Like many tests in childhood, they can be a challenge to perform for both staff and family.

-Sometimes a finger prick blood test is requested the following morning.
+Sometimes doctors will ask for a finger prick blood test the following morning.

-The sensors are removed after your child has woken the next day.
+Nurses or sleep scientists will remove the sensors after your child has woken the next day.

-Polysomnography provides a great deal of information about sleep and breathing and takes several hours to fully analyse.
-You may receive interim results the same day but it may be a week or two before the study is fully analysed and reported.
+Polysomnography provides a great deal of information about sleep and breathing and takes several hours to analyse fully.
+You may receive interim results the same day, but it may be a week or two before the study is fully analysed and reported.

 You can help prepare your child by explaining what is going to happen and reassuring them that you will stay with them while they have the test.
-It is really helpful if you can take something with you for your child to do while the monitors are being attached (such as a favourite toy or book).
-Taking their own pyjamas and a favourite pillow or blanket may make your child feel more relaxed when sleeping in a strange place.
-You can spend the night with your child, and this is definitely recommended so that your child has the best possible sleep and the most information can be gained from the test.
+It is really helpful if you can take something with you for your child to do while the sensors are being attached (such as a favourite toy or book or tablet activity).
+Taking their own pyjamas, a favourite pillow or blanket may make your child feel more relaxed when sleeping in a strange place.
+You can spend the night with your child, and this is recommended so that your child has the best possible sleep and doctors can get the most information from the test.